Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 Given the directional hypothesis (predicted $beta > 0$ for the interaction), the one-tailed $p$-value was $p = .178$, leading to a failure to reject the null hypothesis.

 A sensitivity analysis was performed by identifying and excluding four influential observations.
 The GLM refitted on the reduced sample continued to show no significant interaction effect (#reportZStatistic(zValue: 1.453, pValue: 0.146); one-tailed $p = .073$), though the effect approached marginal significance.

+A sensitivity power analysis indicated that, with $N = 154$ and 3 predictors (threat condition, pressured motivation, and their interaction), the study had 80% power to detect interaction effects of $f^2 >= 0.052$ at $alpha = .05$.
+This corresponds to a small-to-medium effect size according to Cohen's (1988) conventions.

 === Autonomous Motivation on Anxious Cognition (Hypothesis 2b) Hypothesis 2b predicted that the effect of masculinity threat on anxious cognition would be moderated by autonomous motivation to conform to masculinity norms.